 What marketing activities will be most effective for your small to medium service business?

 It’s a challenge.
-The answer will be different for every single business, but here’s my shortlist of effective marketing strategies which work for most businesses.
-Of course there are other activities you can try, but these are always on my short list when I’m looking at options for a new client.
+The answer will be different for every single business, but here’s my shortlist of effective marketing strategies that work for most businesses.
+Of course, there are other activities you can try, but these are always on my shortlist when I’m looking at options for a new client.

 It’s simple.
 It’s boring.
 You may not even think of it as marketing.
 You certainly don’t need a marketing consultant to help you do it.
 (Although if you do need help talking to people, I strongly recommend Rod Matthews.)